This blog post was originally posted on February 27, 2015 and was updated on March 9, 2019.

 Cinephiles, this one’s for you.
 Each spring, Barcelona plays host to dozens of directors from all over the world showcasing their talents at the D’A Film Festival.
 Specializing in contemporary auteur cinema, the event screens films you won’t see anywhere else, and participants range from up-and-coming new talents to internationally established household names.

-Entering its ninth edition, this year’s festival promises to be bigger and better than ever.
-The more than a dozen films already confirmed as of early March include poignant, influential selections from all over the world that deal with key themes affecting modern society, such as police brutality, spirituality, bullying and more.
+Entering its tenth edition, this year’s festival promises to be bigger and better than ever.
+The films already confirmed as of early March include poignant, influential selections from all over the world that deal with key themes affecting modern society.
 Additionally, several fascinating panels and workshops will help you get the most out of each film in the lineup.

 5. Give back to the earth—and the local community